-For the fourth year running, the Music Centre’s New Music Week features a weeklong celebration of musical exploration, inspiration and innovation.
-This year, Music Planet is infusing New Music Week with the latest insights from St Andrews researchers into how the soundscapes of whales and seals function, and how intertwined the sustainability of culture and landscape are in the Scottish Highlands and Islands.
-Whether you attend just one or all of the concerts, read here to find out more about how environmental research at St Andrews informs New Music Week 2018; listen to music that local schoolchildren composed in response to whale research in the Sea Mammal Research Unit; and hear the howls of grey seals that inspired Emily Doolittle to write Conversation, which debuts at the New Sounds of Nature concert.
+For the fourth year running, the Music Centre’s New Music Week featured a weeklong celebration of musical exploration, inspiration and innovation.
+This year, Music Planet infused New Music Week with the latest insights from St Andrews researchers into how the soundscapes of whales and seals function, and how intertwined the sustainability of culture and landscape are in the Scottish Highlands and Islands.
+Whether you attended just one or all of the concerts, read here to find out more about how environmental research at St Andrews informs New Music Week 2018; listen to music that local schoolchildren composed in response to whale research in the Sea Mammal Research Unit; and hear the howls of grey seals that inspired Emily Doolittle to write Conversation, which had its world premiere at the New Sounds of Nature concert.